The Transition from Giant Planets to Brown Dwarfs beyond 1 au from the Stellar Metallicity Distribution: Discussion

 Observational constraints on these parameters allow us to assess the maximum planetary mass heuristically.
 Estimates of $\alpha$ span many orders of magnitude \citep[e.g.,][]{rafikov2017viscous, fedele2018almagaps}, with values ranging from 0.1 to $\leq 10^{-4}$.
 Disk depletion timescales are well constrained to $< 10$~Myr for most Sun-like stars \citep{strom1989disk, haisch2001disk, williams2011disklifetime}.
 Measurements of initial disk mass, however, are more challenging.
 For instance, \citet{ansdell2016} performed an ALMA survey of protoplanetary disks around primarily low-mass ($0.1 - 0.5 \, M_\odot$) stars in the $1-3$~Myr-old Lupus complex and found most disks to be less massive than Jupiter, concluding that most of the gas and dust was depleted early in the disk lifetime due to planet formation.

-If we assume low values of $\alpha$ and typical disk depletion rates, high initial disk masses are required to form the most massive planets. \citet{tanaka2020finalmass} predicted that planets with masses up to $\sim 20 \, M_{\rm Jup}$ can form in disks with $\alpha = 10^{-3}$ and initial masses of $\sim 0.1 \, M_\star$ (roughly $10 \times$ higher than the minimum mass solar nebula, assuming a Sun-like host star).
-Whether disks with these masses actually exist is still unknown, but the fact that companions with masses of $10 - 20 \, M_{\rm Jup}$ are so rare means that high initial masses are only required in a small fraction of disks to reproduce the observed planetary mass function (see J. Van Zandt et al. in review for more info).
+If we assume low values of $\alpha$ and typical disk depletion rates, high initial disk masses are required to form the most massive planets. \citet{tanaka2020finalmass} predicted that planets with masses up to $\sim 20 \, M_{\rm Jup}$ can form in disks with $\alpha = 10^{-3}$ and initial masses of $\sim 0.1 \, M_\star$ (roughly $10 \times$ higher than the minimum mass solar nebula, assuming a Sun-like host star). { There is tentative evidence that some disks can reach these initial masses \citep{speedie2024disk, speedie2025disk}}, and the fact that companions with masses of $10 - 20 \, M_{\rm Jup}$ are so rare means that high initial masses are only required in a small fraction of disks to reproduce the observed planetary mass function (see \citealt{vanzandt2025cls} for more info).
 In other words, a maximum planet mass of $\sim 27 \, M_{\rm Jup}$ is consistent with the notion that $10 - 20 \, M_{\rm Jup}$ planets represent the tail end of planet formation, where formation efficiency is low due to the small fraction of disks with the appropriate initial conditions.}